-The applicant is required to describe how the goals and objectives for each year of the project as well as the final outcomes will be measured.
-The applicant should provide a clear and appropriate plan for data collection and interpretation of results to report against goals and objectives.
+The applicant is required to describe final outcome measures for the project.
 Interim or output measures that are associated with the final outcome measures should be identified and will serve as a measure of program effectiveness and public health impact.
 Applicants are required to clearly describe their assessment and evaluation methodology.
 Baseline data for each measure proposed are required.
 In addition, applicants should describe how funds from the CPRIT grant will improve outcomes over baseline.
-If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement used to collect the data necessary to establish a baseline.
+If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to establish a baseline.